ansleyr2/ionic-native/README.md

 # ionic-native
-App using native plugins with ionic4
+App using native plugins(Vibrate, Brightness and Ionic GoogleMaps) with ionic4